 The "Temporary Shutdown" scenario explains the decline in economic activity in 2020Q1 and Q2 using predominantly the transitory demand and supply shocks mentioned in the model section (the "discount factor" shock $\tilde{\beta}t$, the "labor supply" shock $\hat{\varphi}t$, and the productivity disturbance \tilde{z}t , which we will refer to as the "COVID-19" shocks), and intentionally limiting the role of standard shocks in these two quarters.
+This scenario also uses the transitory shocks in conjunction with the standard shocks (now at "normal" values) to help explain an economic rebound in 2020Q3.

-Specifically, we assume that the COVID-19 shocks hit the economy in 2020Q1 and Q2 only.
+Specifically, we assume that the COVID-19 shocks hit the economy in 2020Q1-Q3 only.
 In 2020Q1 agents expect that a set of disturbances twice the size of those affecting the economy in the current quarter will also hit it in the following quarter.
 In 2020Q2 a new set of disturbances will hit the economy on top of the shocks that were anticipated in the previous quarter.
 The standard deviations of these transitory shocks are drawn from a relatively uninformative prior distribution, allowing for uncertainty in the interpretation of the shutdown as a supply- or demand-driven phenomenon.
+Finally, in 2020Q3 unanticipated COVID-19 shocks again hit the economy.

-In 2020Q1 and Q2 the standard deviation of the usual set of shocks is set to 1/4 their estimated value, and the standard deviation of persistent growth rates productivity shocks is set to zero.
+In 2020Q1 and Q2 the standard deviations of the usual set of shocks are set to 1/4 their estimated value, and the standard deviation of persistent growth rate productivity shocks is set to zero.
+In 2020Q3 and onward, the standard deviations of the usual set of shocks are set to their estimated values.